GustyCube/EasilyAI/README.md

-# EasyAI 🚀
+# EasilyAI - Beta

-**EasyAI** is a Python library that simplifies AI app development by integrating popular AI services like **OpenAI** and **Ollama**.
+**EasilyAI** is a Python library that simplifies AI app development by integrating popular AI services like **OpenAI** and **Ollama**.
 It provides a clean, unified interface for text generation, image generation, and text-to-speech (TTS) tasks.

 ---